PacktPublishing/Node-Cookbook-3rd-Ed/8-Understanding-Microservices/content.md

 * Adding a queue based service

 ## Introduction

-Microservices are very much in vogue at the moment and for good reason.
-There are many benefits to adopting a microservices architecture such as:
+In recent years, microservices have become increasingly popular - this is for good reason.

+Not only does breaking a system into small independent processes suit a single-threaded event-loop platform such as Node, but there can be significant advantages in adopting a microservices architecture such as:

 * Focus - Each service should do one thing only and do it well.
 This means that an individual microservice should contain a small amount of code that is easy for an individual developer to reason about.

-* Decoupled - Services run in their own process space and are therefore decoupled from the rest of the system.
+* Decoupling - Services run in their own process space and are therefore decoupled from the rest of the system.
 This makes it easy to replace an individual microservice without greatly perturbing the rest of the system.

-* Continuous Delivery / Deployment - Services are individually deployable, this leads to a model whereby deployment can be an ongoing process. thus removing the need for 'Big Bang' deployments.
+* Fine Grained Continuous Delivery / Deployment - Services are individually deployable, this leads to a model whereby deployment can be an ongoing process. thus removing the need for 'Big Bang' deployments.

-* Individually scaleable - systems may be scaled at the service level leading to more efficient use of compute resources.
+* Individually scalable - systems may be scaled at the service level leading to more efficient use of compute resources.

 * Language independent - microservice systems may be composed of services written in multiple languages, allowing developers to select the most appropriate tool for each specific job.

-Of course it is not always appropriate to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs, however it is a powerful approach when applied correctly.
-In this chapter we will learn how to construct a simple RESTful microservice and also how this might be consumed.
-We will also look at how to set up a clean local development environment using the Fuge toolkit and then look at how to build services that communicate over protocols other than simple HTTP.
-Finally we will build in a simple service discovery mechanism to allow us to consume our services without hard coding.
+Of course it is not always appropriate to use microservices, certainly the 'golden hammer' anti-pattern should be avoided at all costs.
+However it is a powerful approach when applied correctly.

+In this chapter we will learn how to construct a simple RESTful microservice as well as how this service might be consumed.
+We will also look at how to set up a local development environment using the Fuge toolkit.
+Then we'll advance to building services that communicate over protocols other than simple HTTP.
+Finally we will create a simple service discovery mechanism to allow us to consume our services without hard coding system configuration into each service.

-Before diving into code, however, we should take a moment to review what we mean by a microservice and how this concept plays into a reference architectural frame.
+Before diving into let's take a brief moment to review our definition of a microservice and how this concept plays into a reference architectural frame.

 The following figure depicts a typical microservice system.

 ![image](./images/logical.png)

 Our reference architecture contains the following elements that are typical to most microservice style systems:

-* Clients - typically web web based or mobile applications, make HTTP connections to an API layer.
+* Clients - typically web based or mobile applications, make HTTP connections to an API layer.

 * Static assets - such as images, style sheets and other elements that are used to render the user interface.

 * API layer - This is usually a thin layer that provides the routing between client requests and microservices that ultimately respond to these requests.

-* Service Discovery - Some mechanism for discovering and routing to microservices.
+* Service Discovery - A mechanism for discovering and routing to microservices.
 This can be as simple as a shared configuration file or a more dynamic mechanism such as DNS

 * Direct response services - These types of services are typically reached via a point to point protocol such as HTTP or raw TCP and will usually perform a distinct action and return a result.

-* Async services - These types of services are typically invoked via some bus based technology such as RabbitMQ or Apache Kafka and may or may not return a response to the caller.
+* Async services - These types of services are typically invoked via a bus based technology such as RabbitMQ or Apache Kafka.
+These may or may not return a response to the caller.

-* Data sources and External APIs - Services will usually interact with some data source or external system in order to generate responses to requests
+* Data sources and External APIs - Services will usually interact with one or more data sources or external systems in order to generate responses to requests

 Based on this logical architecture we will use the following definition for a microservice:

 *A microservice is a small, highly cohesive unit of code that has responsibility for a small functional area of a system.
 It should be independently deployable and should be of a size that it could be rewritten by a single developer in two weeks at maximum.*

+To break this down further, a microservice has the following qualities:

+* Limited, focused responsibility
+* Highly cohesive, tightly scoped functionality
+* Independently deployable
+* Small enough to be rewritten by a single developer in under two weeks

 In the following recipes we will look at how microservices operate in the context of an example system, how to set up an effective development environment for this style of coding and also look microservice messaging and communication protocols.

 ## Creating a simple RESTful microservice
 In this recipe we will build a simple microservice using the `restify` module.
-Restify is an easy to use framework that is designed to help us rapidly build services that can be consumed over HTTP.
+Restify is an easy to use middleware-centric framework (similar in API to Express) that is designed to help us rapidly build services that can be consumed over HTTP.

 Once we have built our first service we will test our service using the `curl` command.

 ### Getting Ready
-To get started open a command prompt and create a fresh empty directory, let's call it `micro`.
+To get let's create a fresh empty directory we'll call it `micro`.

 ```sh
 $ mkdir micro